• Skip to primary navigation

 • Maple Syrup: Natural maple syrup balances out the tangy orange juice and rice vinegar.
 If you don’t have real maple syrup, substitute honey or brown sugar.

-• Rice Vinegar: Look for plain rice vinegar; it may be called rice wine vinegar.
+• Rice Vinegar: Look for plain rice vinegar, also called rice wine vinegar.
 They are the same thing but avoid seasoned rice vinegar which has a lot of added salt.

-• Ground Ginger: Ground ginger is very easy to use but if you prefer, fresh ginger can be substituted.
+• Ground Ginger: Ground ginger is very easy to use but if you prefer, substitute fresh ginger instead.

 • Red Pepper Flakes: Dried red peppers add a bit of tingle to your palate.
 Feel free to increase the amount if you like more heat, or decrease it if you’re sensitive to spiciness.